The Last Road

 The lost road lingers in a song,

-from here to there along the hidden way.
+to some far home, upon the hidden way.

 That way is old, but older still,